 “smart” meter roll-out, greater tariff variety will reward us for responding to utility price signals.

 Increasingly, achieving cost-savings will prove that much more dynamic in a changing energy world.
 For this reason, Emporia has developed the Emporia Vue.
 In the interest of saving consumers up to 50% on energy spending, Emporia’s platform measures and analyzes energy usage.
-Using IoT technology, the Vue delivers recommendations to users that help them save energy, gain security, and reduce carbon.
+Using IoT technology, the Vue delivers insight and recommendations to users that help them save energy, gain security, and reduce carbon.

-1) Try Emporia’s Software
+Step 1: Try Emporia’s Software

 Stop Putting Off Your Savings — and Reap the Rewards of Success